owkin/benchmark_flamby/README.rst

 To benchmark on other datasets of FLamby, follow FLamby's instructions to download each dataset, for example you can find Fed-Heart-Disease's download's instructions here_.
-Then once the dataset is downloaded one can run similarly:
+Then once the dataset is downloaded one can run the same commands changing the dataset argument i.e.:
 For the validation:

 .. code-block::